Learn how to deploy Kafkorama Gateway on Azure Kubernetes Service (AKS) with support for Azure Event Hubs, including setup and topic configuration.

 kubectl logs kafkorama-57848575bd-4tnbz

-Now, you can check that the service of the manifest above is up and running:
+Then, check if the service is up and accessible:

 kubectl get svc